esteban-mendoza/flask-poc/README.md

 - uses Marshmallow for schema validation,
 - Flask-SQLAlchemy for managing data models,
-- PosgreSQL as the database,
+- PostgreSQL as the database,
 - implements authentication of fresh and non-fresh tokens with JWT,
 - uses Alembic for data migrations,
 - implements development and production configurations,